Back Bay station: Station layout

 The station as seen from Berkeley Street, looking west.
 From left to right: Tracks 2, 1, 3; Orange Line tracks and train; Tracks 5 and 7.

 There are 5 tracks serving Amtrak and commuter rail service.
 Tracks 2, 1, and 3 (in order south to north) serve Amtrak's Acela Express and Northeast Regional plus the MBTA's Providence/Stoughton Line, Franklin/Foxboro Line, and Needham Line.
 Tracks 5 and 7 serve the Framingham/Worcester Line and the Lake Shore Limited from a separate island platform.
 Tracks 1 and 2 are considered the primary mainline tracks; the track numbering scheme used in the Boston area uses only odd numbers for additional tracks on the Track 1 side (hence Tracks 3, 5, and 7) and even numbers for tracks on the Track 2 side.
 The Orange Line tracks and platform lie between these two groups of mainline rail tracks.

 Back Bay is fully accessible.
 The station has full-length high-level platforms on the three Northeast Corridor tracks, and a mini-high platform for the Worcester Line tracks.
 Elevators are available to access all platforms from the street-level station building.

 The main station building is located between Dartmouth Street and Clarendon Street; however, there are secondary exits from the platforms onto Dartmouth Street, Clarendon Street, and Columbus Avenue.
 The Dartmouth Street Underpass connects the Copley Place shopping mall with the main station building.
 The underpass was closed from March 6, 2016 to June 1, 2017 during construction at Copley Place, during which it was given some refurbishment.

+The station includes several pieces of public art: